schech1/uptime-buddy/README.md

 </div>

+## Important changes
+**Be sure to install the latest version of Uptime Buddy on your phone and app via TestFlight.**
+**Pull the latest docker image, because the authentication implementation had breaking changes!**

 ## Installation via Docker

 Uptime Buddy requires a running instance of [Uptime Kuma](https://github.com/louislam/uptime-kuma)!
 Be sure to set up Uptime Kuma correctly and provide the address, username and password of your Uptime Kuma instance to the docker compose file.

 Follow the steps below to set up the backend for Uptime Buddy.

+## Prerequisites in the Uptime Buddy iOS-App

+For authentication, start the Uptime Buddy iOS-App before you deploy the docker-container.
+On first start, a token will be generated and displayed in the app.
+Add the token to the docker-compose file or docker-run command.
+Then deploy the container as described below.

 ## Docker Compose
 Create a `docker-compose.yml` file with the following content to deploy the backend: